jessemao/bChart-python/README.md

 ----
 1. Download or clone this git to your machine.
 2. **"cd"** to example folder.
-3. Type in "python generate_areachart.py" in your terminal.
+3. Type in

+        # to generate areachart.
+        python generate_areachart.py

 4. Then type in

         python -m SimpleHTTPServer 8000
         # use other port if 8000 is taken.

-5. Goto your browser and type in "localhost:8000/example.html".
+5. Goto your browser and type in

+        localhost:8000/example.html

 Group
 ---